Audit process definition

 Step 4.
 Conduct Fieldwork

 The audit team uses the audit plan as the basis for its fieldwork.
 The results found during each phase of the fieldwork may modify the type and extent of tests conducted through the remainder of the fieldwork.
-The team documents its work in a set of working papers.
+The team documents its work in a set of working papers, which are organized and stored after the audit has been completed.
+These working papers are useful for justifying the conclusions reached, as well as to provide a source of information for other auditors engaged in the same work in subsequent years.

 Step 5.
 Review the Audit Results